zhenyuzhang98/zhenyuzhang98.github.io/_pages/jottings.md

 Some alumni who share my supervisor discussed our academic lineage in a Wechat group.

-They said it's like: Peng Huanwu - Zhou Guangzhao - Wu Ke - Chen Bin - us.
+They said it's like: Max Born - Peng Huanwu - Zhou Guangzhao - Wu Ke - Chen Bin - us.

-And I found that the PhD advisor of Peng Huanwu is Max Born.

 - Aug 16

-An impressive statement.
-Regarding the project that a student look down to, Prof. Shi Pi said, "do you have to go for the Nobel Prize for every paper?"
+Regarding the project that a student look down to, Prof. Shi Pi said,

+*"Do you have to go for the Nobel Prize for every paper?"*

+Impressive to me.